 The Park District of Oak Park plays an important role in our community.
 The District enhances residents’ lives and strengthens the community by protecting and preserving our environment and providing recreational opportunities and programs for all Oak Park residents.
 The material below outlines some of the District’s contributions:

 Special Recreation Programs

-The Board recognizes the need to provide quality recreation for special populations that live within the District utilizing the financial resources available.
-The District participates as a member of the West Suburban Special Recreation Association to work in cooperation with its partner districts to make certain that professional consideration and inclusion is accomplished in accommodating all residents with a disability.
-District participation in this association ensures that it meets its responsibilities through a cooperative special recreation association where such is more economical or viable than an “in-District” program.
+The Board recognizes the need to provide quality recreation for special populations within the District using the available financial resources.
+The District participates as a member of the West Suburban Special Recreation Association (“the WSSRA”) and cooperates with its partner districts to ensure professional consideration and inclusion for all residents with disabilities.
+By participating in this association, the District can meet its responsibilities by offering programs through this cooperative special recreation association when doing so is more economical or viable than an “in-District” program.

 Americans With Disabilities Act

 The District acknowledges and supports the Americans with Disabilities Act (42U.S.C.
 12131 “ADA”) and prohibits discrimination on the basis of disability in the services, programs, or activities of the District.
 The District will make all reasonable accommodations to facilitate community access and full participation by citizens.

 The Board empowers the Executive Director of the District to designate an employee or employees to coordinate the District’s efforts to comply with and carry out its responsibilities under ADA, including granting the authority to appoint a staff member to serve as the ADA Coordinator for the District.

 The Americans with Disabilities Act (ADA) requires transition plans be developed for state and local governments and their departments.
 Title II addresses the requirements for all levels of state and local governments to plan and implement a process for removal of accessiblity barriers.
 Transition plans are both a planning tool and public document.